 Radio frequency interference Observe signs and notices that prohibit or restrict the use of electronic devices.
 Although iPod touch is designed, tested, and manufactured to comply with regulations governing radio frequency emissions, such emissions from iPod touch can negatively affect the operation of other electronic equipment, causing them to malfunction.
 When use is prohibited, such as while traveling in aircraft, or when asked to do so by authorities, turn off iPod touch, or use airplane mode or Settings > Wi-Fi and Settings > Bluetooth to turn off the iPod touch wireless transmitters.

-Medical device interference iPod touch contains components and radios that emit electromagnetic fields. iPod touch contains magnets, and the included EarPods also have magnets.
+Medical device interference iPod touch contains components and radios that emit electromagnetic fields. iPod touch and the included EarPods also contain magnets.
 These electromagnetic fields and magnets may interfere with medical devices, such as pacemakers and defibrillators.
 Consult your physician and medical device manufacturer for information specific to your medical device and whether you need to maintain a safe distance of separation between your medical device and iPod touch and the EarPods.
 If you suspect iPod touch or the EarPods are interfering with your medical device, stop using iPod touch or EarPods.